 I am going on record and declaring that the traditional 20-30% affiliate network performance fee model is headed for extinction.

-Currently, there are significant pricing and structural changes taking place in the US performance marketing industry that are signaling what may be coming for the rest of the global performance industry.
+Currently, there are significant pricing and structural changes taking place in the U.S. performance-based marketing industry that are signaling what may be coming for the rest of the global performance industry.

 What is the performance fee model?

-At its core, a full service affiliate network has historically offered three main components:
+At its core, full service affiliate networks have historically offered three main components:

-- Technology (program hosting, tracking, payments & reporting)
+- Affiliate technology (program hosting, tracking, payments & reporting)

 - Publisher development services